Chris Geidner

 Christopher Geidner is an American journalist and blogger.
-He is the former legal editor at the online news organization BuzzFeed News, and, as of January 2022, is the Deputy Editor for Legal Affairs at Grid News.
+He is the former legal editor at the online news organization BuzzFeed News.
+He is the publisher of the Law Dork newsletter and blog.

 Background

-Geidner's first job in journalism was as a copy editor and editorial writer at the Tribune-Chronicle in Warren, Ohio.
-Later, he went to law school at the Moritz College of Law at The Ohio State University, where he served as Editor-in-Chief of the Ohio State Law Journal.
+Geidner's first job in journalism was as a copy editor and editorial writer at the Tribune Chronicle in Warren, Ohio.
+Later, he attended law school at the Moritz College of Law at Ohio State University, where he served as editor-in-chief of the Ohio State Law Journal.
 After passing the bar in Ohio, Geidner practiced law at Porter, Wright, Morris and Arthur and worked as Ohio's principal assistant attorney general.